 Apparently, this prompted my friend to wonder whether he was playing too small in his management career, and should step up to become a teacher – a dream he had long held but felt unable to reach.
-He became (and still is) a first-rate and much-loved teacher over the years.
+Over the years he became (and still is) a first-rate and much-loved teacher.

 So, maybe it’s time to ask yourself: What role do you want?
 Do you need to change plays like I did, or is it a matter of auditioning for a bigger part in the same play?
 Or do you need to celebrate the fact that you are already playing exactly the right part for you?